jrao/liferay-docs/develop/tutorials/articles/110-portlets/01-liferay-mvc-portlet/00-liferay-mvc-portlet-intro.markdown

 `edit.jsp` is for *edit* mode and `help.jsp` is for *help* mode.

-Before diving in to the Liferay MVC swimming pool with all the other cool kids (applications), review how each layer of the *Moody Vase Conscription* pattern helps you separate the concerns of your application.
+Before diving in to the Liferay MVC swimming pool with all the other cool kids (applications), let's review how each layer of the *Moody Vase Conscription* pattern helps you separate the concerns of your application.

 ## MVC Layers and Modularity [](id=mvc-layers-and-modularity)